 Let's start with a definition of asynchronous work: Asynchronous (async) work is a term used to describe a way of operating that doesn’t require employees to be logged on at a specific time or work simultaneously during given work hours.

 In a nutshell, everyone on your team works when they choose to.

 What are the main characteristics of asynchronous work?

 - Reduced real-time communication.
 Async jobs minimalize phone calls, in-person meetings, online video calls, and instant messaging.
 That, however, doesn’t mean there’s zero communication.
 Which leads to the next point.

 - Dependence on online workflow platforms.
 Tasks and deadlines need to be thoroughly planned ahead and distributed across the whole company.
-Hence a need for online workflow platforms, such as Asana or Google Drive.
+Hence a need for online workflow platforms or task management software, such as Asana or Google Drive.
 More about the async work tools in a separate section.

 - Focus on end-goals.
 Rather than focusing on completing daily tasks, async work employees receive tasks that are more long term.
 This way there’s no need for constant updates and check-ins.

 - Independent scheduling.
 In async companies, workers are less dependent on each other when it comes to completing tasks.
 Every team member has more independence, which of course means more responsibility, too.
 In this way, employees have a more flexible and independent schedule.

 - Employees across different time-zones.
 In a way, that’s how it all started.
 When you have an employee in Berlin, another one in LA, and other in Hong Kong, it becomes hard to schedule a meeting in a time that is convenient for everyone.
 Nowadays, async work companies have access to the talent pool of the entire globe.